Press area

 Event

-Barbra Streisand honored at the 79th Festival de Cannes
+The 79th Festival de Cannes winners’ list

-Barbra Streisand honored at the 79th Festival de Cannes
+The 79th Festival de Cannes winners’ list